What Is a Payday Loan?

 • Online application

-• No credit history required
+• No credit history is required

 What are PayDay Loan Disadvantages:

-• Expensive and has high interest
+• It is expensive and has a high interest

 • Not recommended by federal institutions

-• Could ruin your credit score
+• It could ruin your credit score

 • It may lead to a debt cycle